-In 2013, the Odessa South Facility received the necessary approvals to move ahead with supplying 2 million gallons per day of effluent to Kerr Energy for use in fracking operations.
+In 2013, the Odessa South Facility received the necessary approvals to move ahead with supplying 2 million gallons per day of effluent for use in fracking operations.
 Re-use of effluent from wastewater treatment facilities will help promote conservation during the current drought and into the future.
 For a map of this area please click here.
 Click here for a Facility Brochure

 Bayport Industrial District, Pasadena, TX

 (on-site at GCA’s Bayport Facility)

 GCA’s individual facility laboratories were consolidated into a single Central Laboratory in 1991.
 While the facilities still perform some basic analysis, the heavy lifting is accomplished at the Central Laboratory, which processes 400 samples daily.
 Test results are generally available same day.